-Grade Level: 11 & 12

-Graduation Credits: 3.0 per year, Can fulfill year two of a world language Courses: See the CACC online course offerings
+Grade Level: 11 & 12 Graduation Credits: 3.0 per year, Can fulfill year two of a world language and senior math credit; others as determined by academic team

+Courses: See the CACC online course offerings

 Students wishing to pursue a career and technical education may do so through the Calhoun Area Career Center.
-The schedule their junior and senior year will allow them to attend the Career Center in the afternoon.
+The schedule junior and senior year will allow students to attend the Career Center in the afternoon.
 Students will take a tour of the CACC and their programs in their 10th grade year.

-Career and College Prep Grade Level: 10-12, 11 preferred Graduation Credits: 1.0, Elective, Offered Yearly Soft Skills
+Career and College Prep

+Grade Level: 10-12, 11/12 preferred Graduation Credits: 1.0, Elective, Offered Yearly Soft Skills